What Is a Novel Study?

 - Take a Peek Inside

-Now, it’s time to open the book to take a closer look.
+Now, it’s time to open the book to look closer.
 Task students to go ‘finger-walking’ through the book and, without reading the novel, explore the book’s pages for more surface information.
 For example:

 - When was the book published?
 Why is this significant?